opensafely-core/ehrql/docs/includes/generated_docs/language__series.md

   <a class="headerlink" href="#MultiCodeStringPatientSeries.contains_any_of" title="Permanent link">🔗</a>
 </div>
 <div markdown="block" class="indent">
-Returns true if any of the codes in the codelist occur in the multi code field.
+Check if any of the codes in `codelist` occur in the multi code field and return the result as a boolean series.
-As with the `contains(code)` method, the codelist can be a mixture of clinical codes and string prefixes, so e.g. this would work:
+As with the `contains(code)` method, the codelist can be a mixture of clinical codes and string prefixes, as seen in the example below.

+Example usage:
 ```python
 all_diagnoses.contains([ICD10Code("N170"), "N17"])
 ```